leanjs/leanjs/docs/introduction.md

 ## You may not need LeanJS

-Micro-frontends help break up Web-based products into smaller independent ones that can be developed, built, and run by small independent groups of people.
+Micro-frontends help break up Web-based products into smaller independent ones that can be developed, deployed, and run by small independent groups of people.

 That's typically a requirement when an organisation wants to develop more features faster but incrementing the number of engineers contributing to a product doesn't increment the output proportionally.
 In other words, they fail to scale people.